nerdyrasa/conference-form/README.md

 ## Treehouse Technical Degree Project 3
 ### Interactive Forms: Easy to Use, Interactive and Responsive

+---
+Forms are vital to any business.
+Get them right.
+---

 ####Tech/Concepts:
 - JavaScript
 - JQuery